subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ## ANN Models for Visual Perception

+Just as the brain organizes the chaotic light and sound data coming from the Noumenon into our orderly perception of the world, ANN models for vision are able to organize the pixels, which are just blobs of color, into images that make sense to us.
+How do they do this?
 Anil Seth's work provides an example of a theory that explains visual perception in our minds.
 His theory involves a number of different mechanisms, the main ones being the ability to generate images of objects and the ability to predict the next 'frame' of the visual perception.
 In this section we will focus on one of them, and see how ANNs can be used to mimic the mind's ability to generate images (ANNs can also be used to do next frame prediction for generating videos, so this capability is also doable).
 This property of ANNs was discovered in the early days of Deep Learning, when ANN models were mostly used for image classification which involved inputting image pixels into a model, with the output of the model corresponding to the probability distribution over the various categories.
 Researchers found out that when this model was run backwards, i.e., the output was stimulated with the category corresponding to a particuler image category, then the pixels coming out at the other end actually looked like the object coresponding to that category.
 It didn't look exactly like the images that were fed into the ANN during the training process, but one could see that they were derived from them.
 When I was first learning about Neural Networks, I remember being fascinated by this property, and it fed my subsequent interest in these systems.
 The fact that ANN was able to reproduce images meant that it was not merely learning enough information from the training data to classify images, but it was learning the ins and outs of what was being fed into it, sufficient for it to be able to reproduce them.